psathyrella/partis/manual.md

 ###### Docker tips
 Docker containers and images are kinda-sorta like virtual machines, only different, so a few things:
-  - We use `docker run` above: this creates a new container from (instance of ) the partis image
+  - We use `docker run` above: this creates a new container from (i.e. instance of) the partis image
   - If you exit (ctrl-d or `exit`) and then do `docker run` again, that'll create a new container.
 But most of the time you want to reattach to the one you made before.
     - to reattach to the same container:
       - run `docker ps -a` (lists all running and stopped containers) to get the right container ID